 Bankruptcy and Taxes

 Sorting through bankruptcy and taxes is a very complicated analysis.
-Income taxes can be discharged in bankruptcy if each of the following three conditions are met:
+Income taxes can usually be discharged in bankruptcy if each of the following three conditions is met:

 Three years must have elapsed since the income tax return was due.

 More than three years must have elapsed between the date the income tax return was due, including extensions, and the date your bankruptcy petition is filed.
 The three-year time period does not expire until the due date for filing the tax return.
 For federal income taxes, if no extension is requested, the three-year time period will elapse on April 15 of the 3rd year following the tax year in question.
 If an automatic extension is requested, the 3 year time period will not expire until the last date of the extension period (usually October 15).
 The last due date for filing the return is the proper date for determining if the 3 year age rule has been satisfied.
 The date the taxpayer actually files the return is irrelevant.

 You must have filed the income tax return more than two years ago.

 You must have filed the income tax return more than two years before the date your bankruptcy case is filed.
 You must file the tax return to meet this condition.
 The Internal Revenue Code authorizes the Internal Revenue Service (IRS) to file a substitute return for a taxpayer if he or she fails to prepare and file the return.
 If the IRS prepares a return for the taxpayer, a substitute return, prior to the taxpayer filing their own return, then that debt cannot be discharged in bankruptcy.